 - In Pinky and the Brain, a doctor with the conclusive proof that would have made Brain's insurance fraud scheme successful is bribed with a briefcase that will "change [his] mind."
 It contains lingerie.
 (Make your own conclusion what it will be used for...)

 - Parodied in an episode of Stroker and Hoop.
 The briefcase itself isn't included in the deal; the middleman got it as a graduation present and it has a lot of sentimental value to him.
-Stroker has to stuff all the money in his jacket and pockets — and the money's all in five dollar bills so he won't need to make change.
+Besides, the deal was "fifty thousand dollars", not "fifty thousand dollars and a briefcase."
+Stroker has to stuff all the money in his jacket and pockets — and the money's all in five dollar bills so he wouldn't have to go to the trouble of making change.
 He ends up losing most of it in a chase.

 - Archer has multiple occasions where someone has a briefcase posing as one of these...only to have it turn out to have a single cupcake instead.

 - In Season 8, AKA Archer: Dreamland, the ransom money serving as the MacGuffin for most the season lampshades this when Cecil, who's the one paying, points out how heavy it is, since it's full of 20$ bills, adding up to 50.000 all in all, and that an envelope full of the rarely used 10.000$ bills would have been much easier.
 It's moot anyway since the season finale reveals he just stuffed the case full of weird German incest magazines

 - Parodied in The Venture Bros. where Rusty tries to pay Monarch for Hank and Dean's ransom with a bag full of photocopied money.
 Monarch calls him out for being too cheap to spring for the double-sided copies.